onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_annotation_model.md

   Note you can easily add your own models as well.
 See our [documentation](/docs/getting-started/use-cases/computervision/annotation/cvat/adding_custom_model) for more information on adding custom models.
   :::

 5. Update hyper-parameters and settings as per your requirements.
-Most of the parameters visible above are related to the model (MaskRCNN) and system (i.e machine).
+Most of the above parameters are related to the model (MaskRCNN) and system (i.e. machine type, machine image).
 For this guide, you can change `num-steps` from default 10000 to 1000.
-You can also select the checkpoint path from previously trained model.
-You can leave it empty if you don't have an appropriate, previously trained model.
+You can also select the checkpoint path from a previously trained model.
+You can leave it empty if you don't have an appropriate, previously trained model. _Note:_ You should select the machine image accordingly; if you choose a GPU machine with a CPU image, the training workflow will not take advantage of the GPU hardware.

 6. Click **Submit**.
 This will execute the Onepanel Workflow for selected model.
 You can see Workflow logs by going to Workflow execution page.
 You can find the URL for the same in the notification card.